 Madderlake began in New York’s West Village and ultimately relocated to an 1840’s firehouse on the Williamsburg waterfront in Brooklyn with outposts in Aspen and Marfa.
 Founded in 1975 by architect Tom Pritchard, early projects include two collaborations with Tod Williams, a home for American Ballet Theater in a former equestrian riding facility high above Central Park and his design for the Rubber House, an assemblage of sculptural forms sheathed in black rubber.
 The Rubber House remains a unique and iconic work and has been featured in numerous publications.
-Landscape design grew in conjunction with architecture as Madderlake’s projects expanded across the country and into Canada.
+Landscape design grew in conjunction with architecture as Madderlake’s projects expanded across the country.

-West Village Town House: A second project for these clients will feature a vine-covered outdoor entertaining terrace above a completely reimagined garden; high above—a modern rooftop aerie with spectacular views of the Empire State building.
+West Village Town House: A second project for these clients will feature a vine-covered outdoor entertaining terrace above a completely reimagined fifty-foot wide garden; high above—a modern rooftop aerie with spectacular views of the Empire State building.

 Garrison House: a monumental architectural-concrete indoor swimming pool and guest room addition.